Samsung Galaxy Z Flip hands-on: Razr who?

 Sponsored Links

 That brings me no particular pleasure to write, by the way -- Motorola has a long track record of great phones, and the Razr is a pretty astonishing first attempt at a foldable.
 Still, Samsung's experience releasing the Galaxy Fold means the Galaxy Z Flip benefits from extra polish and forethought.
 Oh, and much better components.
-In case you hadn't been keeping track, the Z Flip packs one of Qualcomm's Snapdragon 855 chipset, plus 8GB of RAM and 256GB of storage.
+In case you hadn't been keeping track, the Z Flip packs Qualcomm's Snapdragon 855 chipset, plus 8GB of RAM and 256GB of storage.
 You'll also find 12MP wide and ultra-wide cameras on the back of the Z Flip's top half, a 10MP front-facing camera in a center-aligned screen cutout, and an eSIM in addition to a nanoSIM slot.

 Put another way, it's just about as capable as the best phones money could buy last year; that's something you just can't say about the Razr.
 Performance in our very limited hands-on time was, well, exactly what you'd expect: Remarkably quick across the board.
 It's always tough getting a sense for how fast a phone is when you don't have more than a half-hour to play with it, but it's clear even now that in terms of pure power, the Z Flip is no slouch.